JusufErg/Benchmark_Uppasd_Pytorch/README.md

 ### The Results Files

+The final two files in the repository are zipped archives containing all the benchmarking results.
+These were compressed because their expanded size exceeded GitHub's upload limit.
+When expanded you will see further files named `results_<a number>_<point either 1 or 01>`.

 The `results_*_*` files store benchmark data from runs with different external magnetic fields (`hfield`) and learning rates.

 The naming convention is: